thanasisn/SDR_enhancement_LAP/article/article_doc.md

 have been used in the manual inspection of the CE identification.
 The sky camera has been operating since 2012 and stores images in 5 min time steps.
 An overview of the GHI data used in this study is given in Figure, as the daily means.
+Daily means were calculated only for days with at least $60\,\%$ of data availability; however, all available one-minute measurements have been used for the detection of CE events.

 ![Figure 2.1: Timeseries of daily mean GHI measured at Thessaloniki for the period 1994 -- 2023.](media/rId22.png){width="5.833333333333333in"